 Membership: Subcommittee of ASA Councils, Indigenous Sleep Health

-Working parties are established for a set term to undertake a particular task such as writing guidelines and developing submissions in response to calls from the Government for issues relevant to the ASA.
+Working parties are established for a set term to undertake a particular task such as writing guidelines and developing submissions in response to calls from governments for issues relevant to the ASA.
 These have fixed terms, and are dissolved when tasks assigned to them are completed.

-All members are encouraged to belong to at least one Council, and should indicate those Councils they wish to participate in on their sign-up/renewal forms each year.
-Councils are expected to contribute content to the conference, educational, clinical and research activities of the ASA.
+All members are encouraged to belong to at least one Council, and can select which councils they want to participate in on their sign-up/renewal forms each year.

 Councils meet at least once per year at the Sleep DownUnder conference, where two Co-Chairs are elected.